 When your video file has any of the issues above, it may result in your media player being unable to play your video file.

 Video codecs are software programs embedded in media players for handling various video formats.
 They are responsible for compressing and decompressing your digital video.
 If the video codecs available on your player are incompatible with the video format, it could raise an error.
-One sure sign of this defect is if audio plays and video doesn't.
+One sure sign of this defect is if audio plays and videos don't.

 Downloading the appropriate codec file could fix this issue in most cases.
 This article covers how to do just that.
 Read on to the next section.